DuckyMomo20012/file-crypto/README.md

     </details>

-  - Encrypt file: This tool will create a file with `.bin` extension in your save folder path.
-Only targeted receiver can decrypt that file using `Decrypt file` tool.
+  - **Encrypt file**: This tool will create a file with `.bin` extension in your save folder path.
+The only targeted receiver can decrypt that file using the `Decrypt file` tool.

-    > NOTE: You can target yourself as receiver.
+    > **NOTE**: You can target yourself as the receiver.

     <details>
     <summary>Screenshot</summary>